eclipse-vertx/vert.x/core_manual_python.md

 A naive way to do this would be to directly take the data that's been read and immediately write it to the NetSocket, for example:

     import vertx
     server = vertx.create_net_server()

     @server.connect_handler
     def connect_handler(sock):
 	@sock.data_handler
         def data_handler(buffer):
             # Write the data straight back
             sock.write(buffer)

     server.listen(1234, 'localhost')

-There's a problem with the above example: If data is read from the socket faster than it can be written back to the socket, it will build up in the write queue of the AsyncFile, eventually running out of RAM.
+There's a problem with the above example: If data is read from the socket faster than it can be written back to the socket, it will build up in the write queue of the NetSocket, eventually running out of RAM.
 This might happen, for example if the client at the other end of the socket wasn't reading very fast, effectively putting back-pressure on the connection.

 Since `NetSocket` implements `WriteStream`, we can check if the `WriteStream` is full before writing to it:

     import vertx
     server = vertx.create_net_server()

     @server.connect_handler
     def connect_handler(sock):
 	@sock.data_handler
         def data_handler(buffer):
 	    if not sock.write_queue_full:
             	sock.write(buffer)

     server.listen(1234, 'localhost')

 This example won't run out of RAM but we'll end up losing data if the write queue gets full.
-What we really want to do is pause the `NetSocket` when the `AsyncFile` write queue is full.
+What we really want to do is pause the `NetSocket` when the write queue is full.
 Let's do that:

     import vertx
     server = vertx.create_net_server()

     @server.connect_handler
     def connect_handler(sock):
 	@sock.data_handler
         def data_handler(buffer):
             if sock.write_queue_full:
                 sock.pause()
             else:
                 sock.write(buffer)

     server.listen(1234, 'localhost')